davideicardi/live-plugin-manager/README.md

 There are some known limitations when installing a package:

 - Different plugins cannot depends on different/incompatible modules.
 If plugin A require module x at version 1 and plugin B require modele X at version 2 then plugin A and plugin B cannot be installed simultaneously.
+Now version 2 of dependencies will be used and so this can cause problems on your code.
 - No `pre/post-install` scripts are executed (some packages use this scripts to build assets or for platform specific installation, so for this reason some packages are not supported)
 - C/C++ packages (`.node`) are not supported
 - Plugin dependencies can be specified only as NPM dependencies (version number) or github dependencies (owner/repo), url or other kind of dependencies are not supported